A Design-Based Perspective on Synthetic Control Methods: INTRODUCTION

 \section{INTRODUCTION}

-Synthetic Control (SC) methods for estimating causal effects have become very popular in empirical work in the social sciences since their introduction by Alberto Abadie and coauthors \citep{abadie2003, abadie2010synthetic, abadie2014}.
-Typically, the properties of the SC estimator are studied under model-based assumptions about the distribution of the potential outcomes in the absence of the intervention.
-For example, a common approach is to assume that the potential outcomes follow a factor model with noise.
-In this article, we take a design-based approach to synthetic control methods where instead of making assumptions about the distribution of the potential outcomes, we make assumptions about the assignment of the unit/time-period pairs to treatment.
-In particular, we consider the case with the treated unit(s) selected at random from a set of units.
-We find that in this setting the original SC estimator is generally biased.
-We propose a modification of the SC estimator, labeled the Modified Unbiased Synthetic Control (MUSC) estimator, which is unbiased under random assignment of the treatment.
-We also derive the exact variance of this estimator, and propose an unbiased estimator for this variance.
+Synthetic Control (SC) methods for estimating causal effects have become popular in empirical work in the social sciences since their introduction in \citet*{abadie2003, abadie2010synthetic, abadie2014}.
+Typically, the properties of the SC estimator are studied under model-based assumptions about the distribution of the potential outcomes in the absence of the intervention, often assuming the potential outcomes follow a factor model with noise.
+Here we take a design-based approach to Synthetic Control methods where we make assumptions about the assignment of the unit/time-period pairs to treatment, and consider properties of the estimators conditional on the potential outcomes.
+We find that in this setting, the original SC estimator is generally biased.
+We propose a modification of the SC estimator, labeled the Modified Unbiased Synthetic Control (MUSC) estimator, which is unbiased under random assignment of the treatment, derive the exact variance of this estimator, and propose an unbiased estimator for this variance.